The Best Activities, Attractions, Sights and Tours in New Zealand

 44. Visit the High Country Farm, Walter Peak

-Farming has been a way of life in New Zealand for more than a century and tours like those at Walter Peak on the South Island give visitors a fun insight into sheep shearing, cattle rearing and more (more info on Viator and Tripadvisor).
+Farming has been a way of life in New Zealand for more than a century and tours like those at Walter Peak on the South Island give visitors a fun insight into sheep shearing, cattle rearing and more (more info on Viator, Klook and KKday).
 Alternatively, on the North Island, try the Agrodome farm tour in Rotorua.

 45. Feed Stingrays in Gisborne